prebid/identity-gatekeeper/storage-access-api-demo/README.md

    To test, create/update the cookie (sharedId) on http://sharedid.com:8888 first and the same id will reflect in other publisher page.
    The id can be updated from any publisher then on.
    To set the cookies same as the sharedId.com on CNN publisher, use http://www.cnn.com:8181/readcookie.html

 4. CNN:
    - index.html : Test storage access on SharedId.com by updating the cookie value.
    - readcookie.html : Gets SharedId using postmessage and creates a new cookie/updates on the CNN domain (CNN cookie value is same as SharedID.com) .
-                       The delete button, enables to delete the cookie on CNN domain.
+                       The delete button, enables to delete the cookie on CNN domain and creates a new cookie "optout".
+                       To opt-in again, for now the "optout" cookie has to be deleted manually.

 5. WP:
    - index.html : Test storage access on SharedId.com by updating the cookie value.